We're on a mission to accelerate and scale your work.

 History

-While on maternity leave in 2017, she began designing the eOceans app—a global solution for managing any project with ease.
-With just an annual subscription, you can save thousands of hours per project, enable ethical collaborations, and avoid spending millions on building your own app.
+While on maternity leave in 2017, she began designing eOceans—a global platform for managing projects effortlessly, in real time.
+With just an annual subscription, researchers, organizations, and businesses can save thousands of hours per project, foster ethical collaborations, and avoid spending millions on custom-built software.

 eOceans in the news